 Joseph has more than 20 years of experience representing the people of New Jersey and is proud to serve communities throughout Gloucester County including Franklin Township, Glassboro, Monroe Township, Washington Township, and Woolwich Township.

 Am I Eligible to Expunge an Indictable Offense?

 It is not always easy to determine if you are eligible for an expungement.
 Generally, there is a list of requirement which includes the amount of time that has passed since the date of conviction and how many offenses you have on your record.
 Generally, to be eligible to expunge a conviction of an indictable offense, you cannot have any other indictable convictions in any state at any time.
 Additionally, you cannot have more than two disorderly persons convictions in any state, not just in New Jersey, before or after the conviction for the indictable offense.

 The court does have the authority and sometimes will consider the nature of any subsequent disorderly persons convictions.
 It is important to know that any subsequent convictions may be a basis for denial of the expungement in certain circumstances.
 You must wait at least 10 years from the conviction, payment of fine, completion of probation or parole, or release from jail, whichever is later before applying to expunge the record.

-Will Employers See My Record When They Run a Background Check?
+Will Employers See My Record When They Run a Background Check in NJ?

 Expungements are a powerful tool to help you advance your life and career, however; they do have limitations, and just because a record is expunged does not necessarily mean that a future employer will not see your record.
 Even after your record is expunged, special copies of your record will be kept on file for reference within the criminal justice system, in case you are arrested again in the future.
 Expunged records can also be accessed by certain employers, some of the most notable employees who might be able to see your criminal record after an expungement are law enforcement agencies and correctional facilities.